-There are a wide range of tools and techniques that are especially effective in a JAR/JRP/JADr setting, e.g. Business Problem Definition and Reduction, Business Process and Data Modeling, Project Scoping Techniques, Cost/Benefit Analysis, Requirements Capture, User Story Definition, Requirements Clarification, and Requirements Confirmation.
+There are a wide range of business analysis techniques that are especially effective in a JAR/JRP/JADr setting, e.g. Business Problem Definition and Reduction, Business Process and Data Modeling, Project Scoping Techniques, Cost/Benefit Analysis, Requirements Capture, User Story Definition, Requirements Clarification, and Requirements Confirmation.

 Many of the most demanding techniques related to a JAR/JRP/JADr session are those that have to do with the session itself, from figuring out whether to do one for your project to the logistics of the session and on to successful follow-up activities once the session is over.
 If you decide that JAR/JRP/JADr is a viable approach for your organization, we recommend finding someone who has walked that rocky road before you and can help you avoid the pitfalls we have uncovered along the way.
 And, before you ask, yes we can help.